kkishore9891/FCND-Controls-CPP/Writeup.md

 ### Flight Evaluation

 After implementing the above methods, it was time to execute the flight.
-The A* algorithm surprisingly consumed more time than in the jupyter notebook excercises to find the path although the code was the same.
+I was able to complete all the 5 scenarios except controlling the roll of the quad in the 2nd scenrio.
+This is the result of thee 5th scenario.

 <p align="center">